westerveltco/django-email-relay/README.md

 The database alias to use for the email relay database.
 This must match the database alias used in your `DATABASES` setting.
 A default is provided at `email_relay.conf.EMAIL_RELAY_DATABASE_ALIAS`.
 You should only need to set this if you are using a different database alias.

-#### `EMAIL_BACKEND`

-The email backend to use for sending emails.
-This must be a fully qualified Python path to a Django email backend.
-The default is Django's builtin SMTP backend, located at `django.core.mail.backends.smtp.EmailBackend`.

 #### `EMAIL_MAX_BATCH`

 The maximum number of emails to send in a single batch.
 The default is `None`, which means there is no limit.

 #### `EMAIL_MAX_DEFERRED`